Setting Aside Ex Parte Decree in Indian Law

 Procedure for Setting Aside Ex Parte Decree

-The procedure for setting aside an ex parte decree is outlined in Order IX Rule 13 of the CPC.
-The following steps are generally involved:
+The process of setting aside an ex parte decree is governed by the provisions of the CPC.
+The following steps outline the procedure:

-4. Hearing: The court will schedule a hearing where both parties can present their arguments.
-The court will consider the merits of the case and decide whether to set aside the decree.
+4. Hearing: The court will conduct a hearing where both parties can present their arguments.
+The applicant must prove the grounds for setting aside the decree.

 Judicial Precedents